Workout After Eating: How Long to Wait by Meal and Intensity

 Timing is a tool, not a rule.
 Use it to make workouts feel better, not to stress yourself out.
 Eat enough.
 Keep pre-workout food simple.
 Match the wait time to the intensity.
 And if your gut says “nope,” pivot and live to train another day.

 And yes, I get that everyone wants an exact minute count.
 Fine.
-For most folks, 1–2 hours after a small meal is the sweet spot for anything moderate.
+For most folks, 1 to 2 hours after a small meal is the sweet spot for anything moderate.
 But hey, that’s me.
 Your stomach will have its own opinions, and you’ll learn them fast by paying attention.

 2 thoughts on “Workout After Eating: How Long to Wait by Meal and Intensity